pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_channel-groups.md

 `
 ```

----

-## Remove channels from a group
+## Remove channels from a channel group

+Requires Stream Controller add-on

+Enable the Stream Controller add-on for your key in the Admin Portal.
+See support page for enabling add-on features.

+Removes channels from a channel group.

+### Method(s)

 ```
 `pubnub.channelGroups.removeChannels({
     channels: Arraystring>,